Our Operational Impact

 Climate Leadership Awards

-We were selected by the EPA, Center for Climate and Energy Solutions (C2ES), and the Climate Registry for recognition in the Excellence in Greenhouse Gas Management-Goal Achievement category and the Organizational Leadership category of the 2017 Climate Leadership Awards.
+We were selected by The Center for Climate and Energy Solutions (C2ES), and the Climate Registry for recognition in the Excellence in Greenhouse Gas Management-Goal Achievement category and the Organizational Leadership category of the 2017 Climate Leadership Awards.
+In 2018 we received the award in the Innovative Partnerships category of the Climate Leadership Awards for our partnership with the Building Energy Exchange and Lawrence Berkeley National Laboratory to build out the Living Lab at our global headquarters.

 In addition to our environmental efforts, the firm also recognizes its role in the communities in which we live, work, and operate.
-As a firm, we are committed to fostering local relationships and regularly seek and create opportunities to maximize our social impact.
-Where we can, we connect our employees with local organizations and give them time away from the office to volunteer for causes that align with our social sustainability initiatives and core competencies.
-We are proud of our signature programs such as Jersey City’s Student Art Project, which bridges students and the growing artist community in the local area, and The Local College Collaborative, which brings together 40 students across four local colleges and universities, to work alongside Goldman Sachs mentors to complete business case challenges and participate in leadership discussions.
+As a firm, we are committed to fostering local relationships and addressing social issues that impact our neighborhoods.
+We regularly seek opportunities to maximize our social impact, and where we can, create opportunities for our employees to volunteer for causes that align with our initiatives and core competencies.